Sc4v3r/Transparent-tap/README.md

 ip addr show wlan0
 ```

-**Note:** The AP setup is **optional** but highly recommended.
-You can skip this if you prefer to manage via Ethernet or SSH port forwarding.
+**Note:** The AP setup is **required** when Ethernet interfaces are in bridge mode, as it provides the only way to manage the device remotely.

 ### Step 3: Start NAC-Tap